paperkite/generamba-catalog/README.md

 ## Templates:
 ### MVVM iOS
 A classic MVVM boilerplate without any third party libraries.
-The `ViewController.swift` is relying on a custom `BaseMVVMViewController.swift` file that can be found at the root of the repository.
+The `ViewController.swift` is relying on a custom `BaseViewController` file that can be found at the root of the repository in the `dependencies` framework.

 ### MVVM RxSwift / ReactiveSwift Tableview iOS
 An MVVM boilerplate for any screen based on a tableview.
 We have two versions, one with RxSwift or ReactiveSwift.
 The common bindings are already made.
 The rest of the work will be to fetch the content from the ViewModel, and adding custom `UITableViewCell`